 Residents should have access to view their records during normal business hours.
 In the case of appeals in which the resident invokes the Due Process outlined in the House Officer Manual, the resident may be granted copies of items from the folder necessary to present his/her case.
-In the case of resident files subpoenaed there may be an applicable page charge.
-(GMEC 7/08) Residents are not given partial or complete copies of their files.
-In the cases where an outside entity is requesting information directly on a resident, upon receiving a valid release of information from our website, LSU will supply the requested information directly to the requesting institution.
+In the case of resident files subpoenaed the may be an applicable page charge.
+(GMEC 7/08)